-(C) Not allowing Do not allow new development that would require structural shoreline stabilization over the life of the development.
-Exceptions may be made for the limited instances where stabilization is necessary to protect allowed useswater-dependent uses and developments where no alternative locations are available, and no net loss of ecological functions will result.
+(C) Not allowing new development that would require structural shoreline stabilization over the life of the development.
+Exceptions may be made for the limited instances where stabilization is necessary to protect water-dependent uses and developments where no alternative locations are available, and no net loss of ecological functions will result.
 The stabilization measures shall conform to WAC 173-26-231.